-Indiana law requires each year that parents/guardians be informed "about meningococcal disease and its vaccine (IC 20-30-5-18) Meningococcal disease is a dangerous disease that can strike children and youth.
-The disease can progress rapidly and within hours of the first symptoms, may result in death or permanent disability including loss of hearing, brain damage, and limb amputations.
-Symptoms of meningococcal disease often resemble the flu and can include a fever, headache, nausea, stiff neck, making the disease difficult to diagnose.
+Indiana State Law IC 20-30-5-18 requires that parents/guardians be informed about meningitis and the vaccines available at the beginning of each school year.
+Symptoms of an infection may include a high fever, headache, stiff neck, nausea, confusion, and a rash.
+This disease can become severe very quickly and often leads to deafness, brain damage, loss of arms or legs, and even death.
 The bacteria that cause meningococcal diseases are transmitted through air droplets and by direct contact with an infected person.
-Fortunately, there is an immunization available and the Indiana Dept. of Health requires meningococcal immunization for children in grades 6 - 12.
+Fortunately, there is an immunization available and the Indiana Dept. of Health requires meningococcal immunization for children in grades 6-12.
 Please talk with your child's health care provider about meningococcal disease and vaccination.